ergo-services/ergo/docs/actors/supervisor.md

 ## Patterns and Pitfalls

+**Default Strategy is Transient**.
+The supervisor-level `Strategy` zero value is `SupervisorStrategyInherit`, which is normalized to `SupervisorStrategyTransient` on init.
+Children with no explicit `Restart` field inherit Transient.
+To change the default for the whole supervisor, set `Strategy` explicitly on `SupervisorRestart`.

 **Set restart intensity carefully**.
 Too low and transient failures kill your supervisor.
 Too high and crash loops consume resources.
 Start with defaults (`Intensity: 5, Period: 5`) and tune based on observed behavior.

 **Use Significant sparingly**.
 Marking a child significant couples its lifecycle to the entire supervision tree.
 This is powerful but reduces isolation.
 Prefer non-significant children and handle critical failures at a higher supervision level.